Cyril Stacul

-Cyril Stacul (born 12 October 1984) is a French professional rugby league footballer who plays as a er or for the Lézignan Sangliers in the Elite One Championship and has played for France at international level.
+Cyril Stacul (born 12 October 1984) is a French rugby league coach and former player who played as a er or for the FC Lezignan in the Elite One Championship and has played for France at international level and last coached FC Lezignan in the Super XIII.

 He previously played for the Catalans Dragons in the Super League and SM Pia XIII in the French top flight.

 Stacul was named in the France training squad for the 2008 Rugby League World Cup.

 He represented France again in the 2010 European Cup.